17 Dec 2015 by Olga Brighton

 The traditional Christmas celebration’s with wrapping presents, filling the stockings with candy canes, decorating the beautiful Christmas tree and enjoying the snowy landscapes can never be underestimated.
 If you are a Christmas traveler and wish for a budget holiday, then winter in Europe is the best option for you.
 So book tickets, pack your bags and spend some unforgettable time in Europe, paying half price of what you would pay in summer!
-Globelink International presents you the 7 cheapest and most Christmassy European cities to explore this winter holidays.
+Globelink International presents you the 7 cheap Christmas destinations in Europe to explore this winter holidays.

 As Dublin is close to the sea, it means that Jack Frost is even more severe there than anywhere else.
 But if you are after real festive feeling, the cold wet weather should not become a great challenge for you.
 Once you are there, take a long walk around the city, enjoy the Christmas decorations with iconic Christmas tree, and of course visit some of the famous Irish pubs.
 Live music, delicious beer’s and friendly atmosphere with the Irish sense of humor will certainly warm up your heart.